ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/02-it-starts-with-triangles.md

 ### The World Matrix
 The line `effect.World = Matrix.Identity` creates the _world matrix_.
 This matrix embodies a transformation that transforms our vertices from _model space_ to _game space_.
 Consider our triangle - it has three endpoints (0, 1, 0), (1, 1, 0), and (1, 0, 0).
 As it is defined, it has one endpoint above the origin, one to the right, and the third is above and to the right - in line with the others.
 This is its _model space_.
 We might want it to appear somewhere else in our game world - say at (100, 100, 0).
 We call our game world _world space_, and a matrix that would embody the transformation needed to move our triangle from its model space coordinates to its world space coordinates is the _world matrix_.
 We're using `Matrix.Identity` here, which won't change those coordinates at all.

 Instead of thinking of triangles, think of crates.
-We probably would use the same crate mulitiple times throughout our game.
-The crate would have been drawn in a modeling program, and probably had its origin at a corner or bottom conter (model space).
+We probably would use the same crate multiple times throughout our game.
+The crate would have been drawn in a modeling program, and probably had its origin at a corner or bottom corner (model space).
 When we put it into the level, we would translate and rotate it to get it in just the right spot (world space).
 We might put a second copy in a different location, with its own translation.
 Hence, the two instances would have the same model coordinates, but different transformations to place them in the world, embodied in different world matrices.

 ### The View Matrix
 The line `effect.View = Matrix.CreateLookAt(..)` creates the _view matrix_.
 This is the transform that shifts us from _world space_ into _view space_.
 View space is relative to the position of the observer - the eye (or camera) is at the origin (0, 0, 0), and they are looking along the z-axis.
 Since the observer exists somewhere in the game world, the view transformation shifts the coordinate system so that that position becomes the origin, and everything in the world moves along with it.

 [Matrix.CreateLookAt()](https://www.monogame.net/documentation/?page=M_Microsoft_Xna_Framework_Matrix_CreateLookAt) is a method for creating a matrix to embody this transformation, and allows us to specify where the observer is looking from, and to.
 The first argument is the position of the observer - where the observer's eye would be in the world.
 The second argument is a vector in the direction the observer is looking.
 The third helps orient the observer by defining which direction is up.
-Normally this would be the up vector (0, 1, 0), but if the observer was a plane that was executing a barrel roll, it would be the down vector (0, -1, 0) halfway throught the roll, and every value between as the plane rolled.
+Normally this would be the up vector (0, 1, 0), but if the observer was a plane that was executing a barrel roll, it would be the down vector (0, -1, 0) halfway through the roll, and every value between as the plane rolled.

 ### The Projection Matrix
 The line `effect.Projection = Matrix.CreatePerspectiveFieldOfView(...)` creates the _projection matrix_.
 This is the matrix that transforms our 3D scene into a 2D one.
 It does this by setting z-values to 0 while (possibly) tweaking x- and y-values to create the illusion of perspective.
 There are two commonly used projections in video games: _orthographic_, which simply removes the z-values, flattening the scene; and _perspective_, which stretches distant objects an squishes near ones, creating the illusion of depth.